lynnfaraday/aresmush.com/_root/tutorials/config/scenes.md

 ## include_pose_separator

 When you complete a scene and share the log, the default behavior is to compress all the poses together into a single narrative, like you'd find in a book.
 You can alternately include a separator line between poses to make it more clear which pargarphs went together in a single pose.
 This separator can be styled with custom CSS using the 'pose-divider' class.

+## idle_scene_timeout_days

+Scenes in grid rooms are automatically closed when there's nobody left in the room.
+Scenes in temp rooms (including scenes played solely on the web portal) are closed after this many days without activity.

 ## delete_unshared_scenes